Find a space

 Slavery, forced labour and human trafficking has no place in a modern society, in our organisation or in our supply chain.
 We’re committed to zero tolerance, and we’re prepared to stop trading with partners and suppliers who won’t work with us to deliver on our policies.
 We’re also committed to working closely with our partners to seek and tackle Modern Slavery in our shared supply chains.
 To provide a basic level of support for our position, we have a combination of policies, processes and guidance in place.

-In March 2021, we launched our new Modern Slavery Working Group, to provide practical insight and feedback on this, and continue to develop our policies, processes and resources.
+Our Modern Slavery Working Group provides practical insight and feedback on this, and continue to develop our policies, processes and resources.

 Read our 2023 Modern Slavery & Human Trafficking Statement here.